lilien1010/bulk-shopify-domain-verification/README.md

 # bulk-shopify-domain-verification
-Verify a list of website is build on topof Shopify or not
+Verify a list of website is build on top of Shopify or not

 ## How to use